wejdansaleh/Capstone-Project/README.md

 # Machine learning model:
  1. DBScan Clustering:
 Density-Based Clustering is an Unsupervised learning Non-linear algorithm.
 The data is partitioned into groups with similar characteristics or clusters.
+DBScan can mark outlier points that lie alone in low-density regions as noise.

  2. Support Vector Machines (SVMs):
 Is supervised learning models with associated learning algorithms that analyze data used for classification and regression analysis.
 This means that SVM trains on a set of labeled data.
 SVM studies the labeled training data and then classifies any new input data depending on what it learned in the training phase.

 3. Naive Bayes
-Naive Bayes is a Supervised Machine Learning algorithm based on the Bayes Theorem that is used to solve classification problems  by following a probabilistic approach. idea that the predictor variables in a machine learning model are independent of each other.
+Naive Bayes is a Supervised Machine Learning algorithm based on the Bayes Theorem with an assumption of independence among predictors, that is used to solve classification problems  by following a probabilistic approach. idea that the predictor variables in a machine learning model are independent of each other.
 Meaning that the outcome of a model depends on a set of independent variables that have nothing to do with each other.
+ Bayes theorem provides a way of calculating posterior probability P(c|x) from P(c), P(x) and P(x|c).
+     P(c|x) is the posterior probability of class (c, target) given predictor (x, attributes).
+     P(c) is the prior probability of class.
+     P(x|c) is the likelihood which is the probability of predictor given class.
+     P(x) is the prior probability of predictor.

 # Conclusion:

-The SVM and Naive Bayes, seems to work well to classify and recognize the ransomware family.
+In this project I have use SVM and Naive Bayes, to detect and predict ransomware payments on Bitcoin.
+That  seems to work well to classify and recognize the ransomware family.
 Therefore, we can detect a new ransomware family.

 # Challenge: